 Visiting Lake Apopka North Shore

-Lake Apopka North Shore is about a 30-minute drive, northwest of Orlando and makes a great morning trip to experience natural Florida.
+Lake Apopka North Shore is about a 45-minute drive, northwest of Orlando and makes a great morning trip to experience natural Florida.
 When planning your visit, be sure to dress for the climate and especially bring along water, sunscreen, insect repellent and a hat.
-Also, check with Mosquito Creek Outdoors for a list of local outdoor-related events, to find guides or to order outdoor gear for your next outing – whether in Florida or across the country.
 Plan to grab lunch or dinner (or both) at Porkie’s Original BBQ and save room for the homemade banana pudding.
 Yumola!

-Learn more about Lake Apopka North Shore by visiting floridaswater.com/recreationguide/lakeapopka.
+Learn more about Lake Apopka North Shore by visiting www.sjrwmd.com/lands/recreation/announcements.

 View additional images from the day on my Flickr stream.